 SPECIAL TOPIC: NEPHESH

-"Soul" is the Hebrew word nephesh (BDB 659).
-We must be careful that we do not mix Greek philosophy with Hebrew Scripture.
+"Soul" is the Hebrew word nephesh (BDB 659, KB 711).
+We must be careful that we do not mix Greek philosophy (i.e. an immortal soul/spirit in all humans) with Hebrew Scripture.
 The OT does not say that we have a soul, but that we are a soul (cf. Gen. 2:7).
-The word "soul" comes from the Akkadian word napishtu, which signifies the place of breathing or the throat (cf. Ps.
+The Hebrew word "soul" has a semantic overlap with the Akkadian word napishtu, which signifies the place of breathing or the throat (cf. Ps.
 69:2).
 Humanity's uniqueness is not in the fact that they have a nephesh, for in the early parts of Genesis the animals also had a nephesh (cf. Gen. 1:21, 24; 2:19; Lev.
 11:46; 24:18).
-This is simply a Hebrew idiom that one's physical life on earth ceased when breath departed.
+This is simply a Hebrew idiom that one's physical life on earth ceased when breath and/or blood departed.

 The Hebrew root, נפשׁ (BDB 659, KB 711), is used in several senses in the OT.
 KB lists several different ways this general word for life/person is used.